danfuzz/samizdat/doc/library-guide/core.Generator/README.md

 **Syntax Note:** Used in the translation of `expression*` forms when they are *not* collection constructor or function call arguments.

-#### `.forEach(optFilterFunction?) -> void`
+#### `.forEach(optFilterFunction?) -> . | void`

 This iterates over the generator.
 It acts as if `.nextValue()` is called to yield all the elements of the generator.
 If `optFilterFunction*` is specified, it is called on each yielded value in order, as a single argument.

-The function's return value (if any) is ignored, and this method always returns void.
-As such, this method is only ever useful when called for the side effects of the generator and/or the filter function.
+The return value of this method is the same as the last non-void return value from a call to `optFilterFunction*`, if the function is specified.
+If the function is not specified, the return value of this method is the same as the last yielded element of the generator before it became voided.

 #### `.nextValue(box) -> generator | void`